 The overall crime rate in Hampden-Sydney is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, Hampden-Sydney does not have a public transit system used by locals to get to and from work.
+Hampden-Sydney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Hampden-Sydney is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.32% of adults in Hampden-Sydney have a bachelor's degree or even advanced degree.